-- 1. Use a Traffic Generator to send enough valid FLPs with 1 extra data position corresponding to a '1' (1 extra clock pulse and 1 data pulses) attached to the end to put the DUT into the Acknowledge Detect state (see Test #28.2.1). - 2.
+- 1. Use a Traffic Generator to send enough valid FLPs with 1 extra data position corresponding to a logic one (1 extra clock pulse and 1 data pulses) attached to the end to put the DUT into the Acknowledge Detect state. - 2.
 Observe whether the DUT enters the ACKNOWLEDGE DETECT state.